My Al Capone Museum | home

 Once released and back in Chicago,Capone parties as the government starts piling it's tax case against big Al.

-After Al is convicted and sent off to the big house it is apparent that Rio is looked over as candidate for Capone's job.
+After Al is convicted and sent off to the big house it is apparent that Rio is overlooked as candidate for Capone's job.

 On february 23,1935 Frank Rio succumbed to the disease in his home.
 The body was removed by gang associates and brought to Rago's undertaking parlor at 624 North Western avenue.